vporton/carbon-flow/README.md

 If enough tokens were burn and the reason of the theft was eliminated, the disabled tokens should be enabled again.

+Should we allow authorities (e.g. GCF) to burn child tokens (also their own tokens?)
+It is a notable dilemma between democracy and personal freedom.

 ## ERC-20 tokens

 TODO: More tests.